AIJAC

 The Australia/Israel & Jewish Affairs Council (AIJAC, /ˈeɪdʒæk/) is an Australian advocacy group.
-It describes itself as "the premier public affairs organisation for the Australian Jewish community."
+It describes itself as "the premier public affairs organisation for the Australian Jewish community".
 The organisation is directed by Colin Rubenstein, who was previously a political science lecturer at Monash University.
 AIJAC has office locations in Melbourne and Sydney.
 AIJAC is formally associated with the American Jewish Committee.

 History

 Origins

 The Australia/Israel & Jewish Affairs Council (AIJAC) was founded in 1997 through the merger of two earlier Jewish organisations: Australia-Israel Publications (AIP) and the Australian Institute of Jewish Affairs (AIJA).
 The Melbourne-based Australia-Israel Publications had been founded in 1974 by Robert ("Bob") Zablud and Isador Magid to present pro-Israel perspectives in the media and political debate through its monthly journal, the Australia-Israel Review.
-AIP had been established by the Zionist Federation of Australia (ZFA) and the Executive Council of Australian Jewry, the two peak representative bodies of the Australian Jewish community, to educate the Australian public about the Middle East in response to growing public criticism of Israel.
+AIP had been established by the Zionist Federation of Australia (ZFA) and the Executive Council of Australian Jewry (ECAJ), the two peak representative bodies of the Australian Jewish community, to educate the Australian public about the Middle East in response to growing public criticism of Israel.
 Under the leadership of Magid and later Mark Leibler, AIP became the best resourced Australian Jewish organisation.
 During the 1980s, the organisation expanded with the establishment of full-time southern and northern directors in 1982 and of a director of public affairs in 1987.

 The second organisation, AIJA, had been founded in 1984 by the Melbourne businessmen Isi Leibler, Richard Pratt, and Mark Besen.
 AIJA's purpose was to conduct and encourage research into issues of concern for the Australian Jewish community.
 AIJA's activities have also included organising several key conferences relating to antisemitism, Jewish education and the National Outlook Conferences, as well as producing research studies on various topics.
 In 1984, AIJA organised an international conference on antisemitism that hosted several prominent guests including Australian Chief Rabbi Sir Immanuel Jakobovits, Abraham Foxman of the Anti-Defamation League, Special Counsel to the United States Ambassador to the United Nations Allan Gerson, Israeli academics Itamar Rabinovich and R.J.
 Zwi Werblowsky, and B'nai B'rith lobbyist William Korey.
 During its history, AIJA attracted more funding from major businessmen and philanthropists than ECAJ.

 After Isi Leibler settled in Israel in 1995, he came to believe that the Jewish community needed a more effective advocacy group.
 Following negotiations, AIP and AIJA merged in 1997 to form AIJAC, which became the main Jewish public advocacy group in Australia.